 The cyst of the Bartholin’s gland develops when the duct that drains the gland is blocked.
-The blockage can be caused by an infection or a mucus plug.
+An infection or a mucus plug can cause the blockage.
 The secretions of the Bartolino gland are retained, forming a cyst.

 Diagnosis of Bartolino’s cyst

-Other conditions that can occur in a similar way include hydradenoma papilliferum, lipomas, epidermoid cysts and cysts of the Skene duct, among others.
+Other conditions that can occur similarly include hidradenoma papilliferum, lipomas, epidermoid cysts, and cysts of the Skene duct, among others.

-In those who are over 40 years of age, if menopause has begun, the doctor may recommend a biopsy of the cyst to rule out vulvar cancer is not present.
+In those over 40 years of age, if menopause has begun, the doctor may recommend a biopsy of the cyst to rule out that vulvar cancer is not present.

 A doctor can usually diagnose this type of cyst during a pelvic exam.

 The doctor can advise the patient to perform a test to detect possible STDs (sexually transmitted diseases).
-This would include urine or blood tests, as well as a swab from the genital area.
+This would include urine or blood tests and a swab from the genital area.

 Treatment may not be necessary when Bartolino cysts do not cause symptoms.
 Small asymptomatic cysts can be observed over time to assess their development.

-The treatment of a Bartolino cyst depends on the size of the cyst, the amount of discomfort it causes and whether it is infected, resulting in an abscess.
+The treatment of a Bartolino cyst depends on its size, the amount of discomfort it causes, and whether it is infected, resulting in an abscess.

 A cyst that is infected or very large usually requires drainage by a doctor.
-Draining a cyst can be performed in your doctor’s office under local anesthesia, but in some cases, you and your doctor may choose general sedation, if that makes you feel more comfortable.
+Draining a cyst can be performed under local anesthesia in your doctor’s office.
+Still, you and your doctor may choose general sedation in some cases if that makes you feel more comfortable.

 The intervention has a success rate of 85 percent, regardless of the method used, to achieve the absence of swelling and discomfort and the appearance of a free drainage duct.

 Catheterization is a minor procedure that can be performed in an office.
-A small tube with a balloon on the end (known as a Word catheter) can be inserted into the cyst.
+A small tube with a balloon on end (a Word catheter) can be inserted into the cyst.
 The balloon is inflated to keep it in place.

-The catheter remains in place for 2 to 4 weeks, draining the fluid and causing a normal opening of the gland to form, after which the catheter is removed.
+The catheter remains in place for 2 to 4 weeks, draining the fluid and causing a standard opening of the gland to form, after which the catheter is removed.

-Catheters usually do not impede normal activity, but intercourse usually abstains while the catheter is in place.
-In cases that require intervention, a catheter can be placed to drain the cyst.
+Catheters usually do not impede regular activity, but intercourse usually abstains while the catheter is in place.
+A catheter can be placed to drain the cyst in cases that require intervention.

-If the cysts come back, your doctor can permanently open the cyst surgically to create a permanent pouch (marsupialization).
+Your doctor can open the cyst surgically to create a permanent pouch (marsupialization) if the cysts come back.
 This method is usually effective in preventing recurrences.
 It is similar to the surgical drainage procedure.

-Some doctors are using laser therapy to treat Bartolino’s cyst, the carbon dioxide laser can create an opening to help drain the cyst.
-But this type of treatment is still in the experimental phase.
+Some doctors are using laser therapy to treat Bartolino’s cyst; the carbon dioxide laser can create an opening to help drain the cyst.
+However, this type of treatment is still in the experimental phase.

-Because marsupialization is not recommended when there is an active infection, it is likely that the doctor wants to drain the abscess first and get rid of the infection, then perform the marsupialization
+Because marsupialization is not recommended for an active infection, the doctor likely wants to drain the abscess first, get rid of the disease, and then perform the marsupialization.

-The doctor may recommend the removal of the Bartholin’s gland, the excision of the gland is done if there are many recurrent cysts that do not respond well to any therapy, but this is rarely necessary.
+The doctor may recommend the removal of the Bartholin’s gland.
+The gland excision is done if many recurrent cysts do not respond well to therapy, but this is rarely necessary.
 Surgical removal is usually done in a hospital under general anesthesia.

 If a cyst is infected, it can break and begin to heal on its own after 3 to 4 days.
-If the cyst is infected or if the tests reveal a sexually transmitted disease, your doctor may prescribe antibiotics to make sure that the bacteria that cause the infection are destroyed.
+If the cyst is infected or the tests reveal a sexually transmitted disease, your doctor may prescribe antibiotics to ensure that the bacteria that cause the infection are destroyed.

-Over-the-counter painkillers, such as ibuprofen, relieve pain and a sitz bath can increase comfort.
-But if the abscess is drained properly, you may not need antibiotics.
+Over-the-counter painkillers, such as ibuprofen, relieve pain, and a sitz bath can increase comfort.
+However, if the abscess is drained properly, you may not need antibiotics.

 If an abscess of the Bartolino gland returns several times, the gland and the conduit can be removed surgically.

-If your cyst is small, does not hurt and is not infected, there are many home remedies you can try to treat it.
+If your cyst is small, does not hurt, and is not infected, you can try many home remedies to treat it.

-However, if your symptoms do not go away within a few days, it is important that you consult a doctor for professional medical advice.
-The following treatments can help treat a small Bartolino cyst without the need for medication or surgery.
+However, if your symptoms do not go away within a few days, you must consult a doctor for professional medical advice.
+The following treatments can help treat a small Bartolino cyst without medication or surgery.